 Where in Sanctuary

-Blondie currently lives off tour in Elm Grove, next to Ranger Bobcat.
+Blondie currently lives off tour on Mimosa Point, next to Daxon Serval.

 Blondie and the 12 other servals she was rescued with lived in rough conditions before finding their forever homes in accredited sanctuaries.
 The backyard breeder they were rescued from was selling their kittens for thousands of dollars and confining the adults in horrific and unsafe conditions.
 All of the servals were declawed at some point and some show healed fractures on X-rays that are likely a result of metabolic bone disease due to improper diets.
 The goal of the breeder is to make as much money as possible off of these cats by selling their kittens for as much as possible.
 Carolina Tiger Rescue asks that you remember these are wild animals that deserve the best life possible.
 They are predators, not pets, and deserve to be treated as such.